lgbouma/tessmaps/README.md

 What is TESS looking at right now?
 ----------

 This program produces a list of the top _N_ objects (stars, clusters, galaxies) that TESS is looking at, from arbitrary input catalogs.

-It tells you:
-* what is being observed right now
-* how many sectors it will be observed for
+It tells you what is being observed right now, and how many sectors it will be observed for.

 The default lists it parses are:
 * Kharchenko+ 2013's cluster list.
 * CTL 7.1, from filtergraph, which includes:
-	* known planets
+	* known planets (as parsed from the SPEC\_LIST keyword.
+This is not perfect, for reasons that are being debugged.)
 	* cool dwarf stars
 	* hot subdwarfs
 	* WDs